hanwg/hassio-apps/telegram-bot-api/DOCS.md

 4. In the API endpoint field, specify the endpoint of the add-on: `http://localhost:8081/bot` and click <kbd>Submit</kbd>.

 For more details, please refer to the documentation: https://www.home-assistant.io/integrations/telegram_bot/#options

+## FAQs

+### Why would I want to use this over the official server `https://api.telegram.org`?

+Running your own server has advantages such as larger file size limits for messages and faster response times.
+For more details, please refer to [using a local bot API server](https://core.telegram.org/bots/api#using-a-local-bot-api-server) in the official documentation.

+### Can I chat with other users on other Telegram bot API servers?

+Yes, all Telegram bot API servers connect to the Telegram's MTProto servers.

 ## Troubleshooting